 Rahela: Take your camera with you everywhere you go, because many times the best moments happen unexpectedly.
-Don’t forget to take a hard-drive with you, so you’re not limited with the amount of footage you take.
+Don’t forget to take a hard drive with you, so you’re not limited by the amount of footage you take.
 The magic happens in editing and you’ll be happy to see the amount of footage you took.

 BT: Video is starting to surpass photos as the new medium when traveling.
 What advice would you give to someone looking to create travel videos?

 Rahela: Firstly, know what you’re camera is capable of.
 Then observe, explore, and be brave in approaching your theme.
 You don’t need to have a complete script before the shoot but try to have at least a slight idea about the story you want to tell with your video.